 Nearly all App Control solutions are not flexible to signature changes, meaning they block any new software upgrade or update that is not the exact same hash.
 This produces many false positive alerts.
 Whitelisting also creates strict and often unrealistic policies, as it can be tedious for security to ask the DevOps team to unblock an application after every minor update.

 The different Cloud Workload Protection strategies each present advantages and disadvantages.
 It’s for this reason market analysts recommend cloud consumers utilize several CWP strategies to expand their threat coverage and reduce overall risk.
 While reducing the risk of breaches is paramount, understanding how much overhead is generated by your CWP vendor can be equally important for taking some of the burden off your teams involved in security and getting the most return on your investment.

 At Intezer, we incorporate a Genetic Software Mapping approach to Cloud Workload Protection that integrates many of these strategies into one solution.
 More about this approach and where it falls on the quadrant below.

 Genetic Software Mapping:

 Genetic Software Mapping classifies unknown code and applications by divulging the code origins of these threats.

-With this approach, any detected deviation from the baseline can be genetically inspected, which alerts only on deviations that present true risk, rather than natural deviations such as legitimate software upgrades that don’t require a response.
+With this approach, any detected deviation from the baseline is inspected on the code level, which alerts only on deviations that present true risk, rather than natural deviations such as legitimate software upgrades that don’t require a response.
 As a result, this approach enables enterprises to adopt a Zero Trust Execution strategy without being subject to the high maintenance or false positives.
-Additionally, because this technology is based on code reuse rather than signature changes or behavioral indicators, it can produce only high-confidence and contextualized alerts, including origin of code and malware family.
+Additionally, because this technology is based on code reuse rather than signature changes or behavioral indicators, it produces only high-confidence and contextualized alerts, including origin of code and malware family.